North Thompson & Columbia Icefields Loop, Thompson Region — BC

 Unique Mountain Towns

-Stay in the beautiful mountain community of Jasper with stunning vistas, ever-changing landscapes and activities that range from the mild to the wild.
-As you drive south on BC 93 you’ll come to Lake Louise and Banff.
-You’re in for a truly quintessential Canadian experience here.
-Free your mind in the area spas and relax in the hot springs.
-Spend your time exploring the streets and shops with all Canadiana you could hope for.
+Stay in the beautiful mountain community of Jasper with stunning vistas, ever-changing landscapes, and activities.
+As you drive south on BC 93 to Lake Louise and Banff, you’re in for a truly quintessential Canadian experience.
+Free your mind and relax in spas and hot springs.

-From Banff, travel west on the Trans-Canada Highway (Hwy 1) to return to Kamloops, via Golden and Revelstoke where you can continue on another journey through this ecological and geological diverse area.
+From Banff, travel west on the Trans-Canada Highway (Hwy 1) to return to Kamloops, via Golden and Revelstoke.

 Need to Know: